 What counts as being neurodivergent?

 Neurodivergence doesn’t imply that the child is medically unfit or ill.
-It just represents their unique way of processing thoughts, unlike other kids of their age group.
+So what counts as neurodivergent?
+Simply said, it just represents their unique way of processing thoughts, unlike other kids of their age group.

 Neurodiversity has shaped today’s world with unique representations and ideas that might not have been possible with the standard way of thinking.
 Perhaps you can understand better if we say that these children like “thinking out of the box”.
 Several innovations and technologies that exist in current times are basically due to these neurodivergent people thinking out of the box.
 Many accomplished names associated with scientific discoveries back in the time showed signs of neurodivergence, for example, Albert Einstein, Marie Curie, Vincent Van Gogh, Nikola Tesla, and Greta Thunberg.